 Nova Scotia: In Nova Scotia, the Nova Scotia Liquor Corporation is responsible for the regulation of cannabis in the province, and recreational cannabis is only to be sold publicly through government-operated storefronts and online sales.
+There is no private licensing of retail.
+The Nova Scotia Liquor Corporation also controls the distribution and wholesale of cannabis in the province.

-Prince Edward Island: In Prince Edward Island, similar to New Brunswick and Nova Scotia, retail is controlled and operated by the government, and cannabis is sold in government-run stores and online.
+Prince Edward Island: In Prince Edward Island, similar to New Brunswick and Nova Scotia, retail is controlled and operated by the government, and cannabis is sold in government-run through PEI Cannabis with physical storefronts and online sales.
+There is no private licensing of retail.
+The PEI Cannabis Management Corporation is responsible for the distribution and wholesale of cannabis in the province.